jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

-nugetconfAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) .NET Nuget packages.config Analyzer will be used. `enableExperimental` must be set to true. | true libmanAnalyzerEnabled               | Sets whether the Libman Analyzer will be used.                                                             | true cocoapodsAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used. `enableExperimental` must be set to true. | true mixAuditAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) Mix Audit Analyzer should be used. `enableExperimental` must be set to true. | true mixAuditPath                        | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
+nugetconfAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) .NET Nuget packages.config Analyzer will be used. `enableExperimental` must be set to true. | true libmanAnalyzerEnabled               | Sets whether the Libman Analyzer will be used.                                                             | true cocoapodsAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used. `enableExperimental` must be set to true. | true carthageAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) Carthage Analyzer should be used. `enableExperimental` must be set to true. | true mixAuditAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) Mix Audit Analyzer should be used. `enableExperimental` must be set to true. | true mixAuditPath                        | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
 bundleAuditAnalyzerEnabled          | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used. `enableExperimental` must be set to true. | true